 Email Dr. Lester

-Iced gel pads or ice packs during the first 24-36 hours following surgery will help reduce swelling.
-It is recommended to keep the head elevated on pillows during the night and to sit in an upright chair or recliner during the early postoperative days.
+Ice packs during the first 24-36 hours following surgery will help reduce swelling.
+The head is kept elevated on pillows during the night, and the recommended daytime positioning is to sit in an upright chair during the early postoperative days.
 This will reduce swelling.
+Oral pain medicine is prescribed that minimizes any discomfort.